aaronmams/jekyll-now/_posts/2016-12-08-Researcher Degrees of Freedom, Gartley Patterns, and Porn.md

 1. The claim that "the Gartley 222 pattern has a 70% success rate" is both totally meaningless and absolute nonsense.

-2. The reason, in my humble opinion, behind many of these asinine claims of Gartley success is researcher degrees of freedom.
+2. The reason, in my humble opinion, behind many of these asinine claims of Gartley success is RESEARCHER DEGREES OF FREEDOM (RDF).

 3. Some technical traders are total snake oil salesmen trying to get you to buy a shitty piece of technical analysis software and then pay them to teach you how to use it in 'webinars.'
 Don't do this.
 Ever.
 You want to learn to tape-read or trade off of chart patterns?
 Like [Jesse Livermore](https://en.wikipedia.org/wiki/Jesse_Lauriston_Livermore) or [Wycoff](http://www.businessinsider.com/the-richard-wyckoff-stock-trading-method-2013-2)  That's cool, I won't say a bad word about you.
 But please, please, please don't ever poney up a grand for some dude's "Gartley screener."